Volume 21, Issue 1 (Spring 2026) jmed 2026, 21(1): 1503-1513 | Back to browse issues page

 Send citation to:

-motesham S, maher bohloul Z, Ganji M, mohammadi Y. The relationship between learning strategies, creative thinking and academic resilience in clinical medical students of Birjand University of Medical Sciences. jmed 2026; 21 (1) :1503-1513
+Mohtasham S, Maher Bohloul Khiabani Z, Ganjifard M, Mohammadi Y. The relationship between learning strategies, creative thinking and academic resilience in clinical medical students of Birjand University of Medical Sciences. jmed 2026; 21 (1) :1503-1513

 URL: http://jmed.ssu.ac.ir/article-1-1613-en.html

-Method: The present study was a descriptive-analytical cross-sectional study that was conducted on 385 medical students (trainees and interns) of Birjand University of Medical Sciences in the academic year 1402-1403.
-The samples were selected by convenience method.
+Method: The present study was a descriptive-analytical cross-sectional study that was conducted on 385 medical students (trainees and interns) of Birjand University of Medical Sciences in the academic year 2023–2024.
+The samples were selected by convenience sampling.
 The data collection tools were valid and reliable questionnaires of Pintrich and De Groot's self-regulated learning strategies, Philip Carter's creative thinking, and Samuels' academic resilience.
-The data were analyzed using descriptive statistics, Pearson's correlation and independent t-tests, and analysis of variance through SPSS statistical software version 22.
+The data were analyzed using descriptive statistics, Pearson correlation coefficient, independent t-test, and analysis of variance (ANOVA).

 Conclusion: The results of this study indicated the relationship between self-regulated learning strategies and creative thinking and academic resilience in students.
-Therefore, it is suggested that short-term courses of empowerment of medical students be planned by university and hospital education development centers in order to promote learning strategies, academic resilience, and creative thinking.
+Therefore, it is suggested that short-term empowerment courses for medical students be planned by university education development centers and hospitals in order to promote learning strategies, academic resilience, and creative thinking.

 Type of Study: Research | Subject: Medical Education